liangcheng-yu/hyperlight/docs/how-to-make-releases.md

 > Note: In case you see a "Create a Release" job already running before starting this step, that is because the "Create a Release" workflow also automatically runs on push to `dev` branch to create a pre-release.
 You must still do the steps outlined above.

-When this job is done, a new [GitHub release](https://github.com/deislabs/hyperlight/releases) will be created for you.
-This job also publishes the following rust packages to the internal cargo feed:
+When this job is done, a new [GitHub release](https://github.com/hyperlight-dev/hyperlight/releases) will be created for you.
+This job also publishes the following rust packages to the crates.io:
 - `hyperlight-common`
 - `hyperlight-guest`
-- `hyperlight_guestlib_c_includes`
 - `hyperlight-host`

- The GitHub release also houses other artifacts (e.g. `simpleguest.exe`, `callbackguest.exe`, etc.) and also to creates nuget packages, which, are currently used to distribute native libraries and headers to projects that consume Hyperlight, this will change in the future when [this issue](https://github.com/deislabs/hyperlight/issues/512) has been addressed.

 ## Patching a release